stalniy/casl/docs-src/src/content/pages/advanced/debugging-testing/en.md

   description: ~
 ---

-Sometimes iy may be a bit complicated to understand why some action in the app is forbidden for a particular user.
+Sometimes it may be a bit complicated to understand why some action in the app is forbidden for a particular user.
 In this guide, you will learn common pitfalls and ways to investigate the underlying reasons.
 Let's start.

 ## Debugging